midlantica/LovelyBunchOfCoconuts/content/grifts/reparative-history.md

 ---
 title: 'Reparative History'
-claim: 'Reparative History'
+grift: 'Reparative History'
-translation: 'Rewrite the past to control the present.'
+decode: 'Rewrite the past to control the present.'
 ---